 Which employers have obligations under the new VEVRAA final rules?

 One of the biggest questions disabled veterans have about protection is, who has to abide by the VEVRAA rules?
-The answer is any employers with a federal contract or subcontract.
+The answer is any employer with a federal contract or subcontract.
 However, in those contracts, there’s a minimum monetary requirement.
 The contracts or subcontracts must be of $100,000 or more.

 What are employers required to do?